Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 Aim

-Read more about the efficacy and safety findings from the DUPLEX trial.
+Read more about the efficacy and safety findings from the DUPLEX trial and its post hoc analyses of proteinuria thresholds and the effect on progression to kidney failure.

 Approach

-DUPLEX is a large, international, randomized, double-blind, interventional Phase 3 study of sparsentan in FSGS.1 Patients were randomized to receive sparsentan 800 mg or irbesartan 300 mg.1 Key eligibility criteria included1:
+DUPLEX was a large, international, randomized, double-blind, interventional Phase 3 study of sparsentan in FSGS.1 Patients were randomized to receive sparsentan 800 mg or irbesartan 300 mg.1 Key eligibility criteria included1:

 - Patients aged 8 to 75 years (18 to 75 years outside the United States/United Kingdom)